 I would encourage you to explore the submissions from Holt’s 2021 Adoptee Scholarship Winners (and past winners from 2020 and 2019) to get a sense of the often-unspoken truths of the adoptee experience.
 While you’re exploring the essays, videos, music and art of the winners, consider these few points to reflect on:

 How does this relate to your experience at a similar life stage?
 Most of the featured authors and artists are/were graduating high school seniors.
 Even if you’re like me, 25+ years removed from high school, you might find the similarities these submissions have with your high school experiences oddly familiar.

-Inspirational, motivational and exhausting.
-Experiencing Adoptee stories can be affirming, validating and triggering all at once.
+Are the stories inspirational, motivational or even exhausting?
+Experiencing adoptee stories can be affirming, validating and triggering all at once.
 While it’s typically better to know you’re not alone in your experiences, the simple nature of the information can be a reminder of past challenges you have faced.
 If you feel uneasy or drained through this exercise, be sure to take care of yourself and decompress with a friend or activity that relieves stress.
-If you’d like support from a staff member in Holt Post Adoption Services, please contact our team by emailing email@example.com.
+If you’d like support from a staff member in Holt Post Adoption Services, please contact our team by emailing [email protected].